MerginMaps/docs/src/howto/project/settingup_forms.md

 ![slider](./input_forms_qrcode.jpg)

-## Datetime
+## DateTime

 If you want to record time and date when you capture the feature, you need to make sure you have a field with **Date** or **Date and Time** type present in your survey layer.
 Note that all GIS data formats support these types of field.
-It is assumed, you use Geopackage layer, hence this field type is supported.
+It is assumed, you use GeoPackage layer, hence this field type is supported.

 ### QGIS